DISCLAIMER:

 Customer centricity backed by high level of serviceability with On-Time-In-Full (OTIF) tracking

 Resultantly the Company has placed higher on cost and margin leadership consistently, where every cost and price parameter impacts performance.
 We drive business forwards through innovation.
-There are several instances of interventions at the manufacturing and process level that have shown benefit including, our energy efficient RBC plant, chiller integration, enhanced tower efficiency and the adoption of AI-backed and robotic optimizations.
+There are several instances of interventions at the manufacturing and process level that have shown benefits including, energy efficient sodium bicarbonate plant, chiller integration, enhanced tower efficiency.

 At GHCL, sustainability is embedded in our long-term strategy, shaping how we innovate, operate, and create value.
 Our commitment goes beyond compliance as we are actively driving the transition towards cleaner and more efficient manufacturing.
 We are continuously investing in cleaner technologies, reducing carbon emissions, and optimizing our processes to minimize environmental impact.
 Several initiatives have been implemented to enhance energy efficiency, air quality, and resource conservation.
 We are co-firing biomass in boilers and integrating renewable sources to drive sustainable manufacturing.
 We have deployed 40-tonne electric trucks for material transportation, marking a shift towards greener logistics.
 Additionally, electric cars, two-wheelers, and CNG buses are being introduced for daily transport within our plants.
 These initiatives are not just reducing our carbon footprint but also promoting a cleaner and healthier working environment.
-Our goal is to achieve a 30 percent reduction in Scope 1 and 2 emissions by 2030, and internal carbon pricing mechanisms are guiding us towards smarter, eco-friendly procurement and operational decisions.
+Our goal is to achieve 30% reduction in Scope 1 and Scope 2 emission intensity by FY2029-30 against FY2021-22 baseline and also 30% reduction in Scope 3 emission intensity by FY2029-30 against FY2021-22 baseline.
+Further, internal carbon pricing mechanisms are guiding us towards smarter, eco-friendly procurement and operational decisions.

 We are working on various expansion initiatives to achieve substantial growth as well as to diversify the product basket.
-During the year, we have received the environmental clearance for our multi-phase, greenfield Soda Ash plant and further work is under progress.
-In addition, we are gaining significant momentum for our Vacuum Salt and Bromine projects, which are likely to be commissioned in FY 2025-26.
+Our new product diversification projects, Vacuum Salt and Bromine projects, and nearing completion and will be commissioned soon in FY 2026-27.

 OPPORTUNITY AND CONCERNS